 The best part of the trip was that one of my college friends so liked the idea of a solo travel that she took a leave and came all the way from Jodhpur to spend a day with me, without my asking her to do so.
-We had a awesome time catching up after years, and together we visited the Amer fort.
+We had an awesome time catching up after years, and together we visited the Amer fort.
 She took the train back to Jodhpur in the evening.
 That was such a wonderful surprise at the end of the year!

-At the end of it I must say that travelling solo made me feel much more confident.
+At the end of it, I must say that travelling solo made me feel much more confident.

-Though one may prefer company for travel but now I know that solo travel is one of those things that at women should do at least once.
+Though one may prefer company for travel now I know that solo travel is one of those things that at women should do at least once.

-The pictures of the trip can be found on https://www.instagram.com/schakrabarti1/
+Pictures of the trip can be found on https://www.instagram.com/schakrabarti1/

 “Never did the world make a queen of a girl who hides in houses and dreams without traveling.” ― Roman Payne